 The participants were mainly made up of people in their middle years, according to the age distribution of the respondents.
 The vast majority, 70.56%, fell into the middle-age group (ages 43 to 65).
 Older people over 65 made up the least percentage of the sample (12.77%), while younger people up to 43 years old made up 16.67%.
 This age distribution implies that the results are generally indicative of a middle-aged, experienced group.
-The people educational backgrounds are noticeably diverse.
+The farmers’ educational backgrounds are noticeably diverse.
 A significant majority (60.01%) had completed college and earned an undergraduate degree or above.
-Thirty-three percent (33.33%) of the respondents had finished secondary school.
-6.66% of the FPO members were illiterate, which represents a very modest percentage.
+Thirty-three percent (33.33%) of the respondents had finished secondary school while 6.66% of the FPO members were illiterate, which represents a very modest percentage.
 This distribution suggests that the respondents were well-educated, which could affect how they view and behave in relation to the study's main emphasis.
 The data showed a strong tendency for restricted but present social participation with regard to involvement in community or social groups.
 The overwhelming majority of those surveyed (78.33%) said they belonged to just one organization.
 Conversely, only 5.56% were actively involved in multiple social organizations, while a lesser percentage (16.11%) did not participate in any.
-These points to participants that is somewhat active but not overly social.
+These points to participants that are somewhat active but not overly social.
 For most people, agriculture is their primary occupation.
 Over half of the respondents (53.33%) identified agriculture as their sole profession.
 The remaining participants engaged in diversified income-generating activities alongside farming.
 Specifically, 22.22% supplemented their agricultural work with livestock rearing, and 20.56% were involved in business activities in addition to agriculture.
 A small minority (3.89%) combined agriculture with service-sector employment.
 This highlights that while agriculture is the cornerstone of their livelihood, economic diversification is common.
 The economic standing of the respondents, measured by annual income, is concentrated in the middle-income brackets.
 The largest group of participants (37.77%) fell into the "Medium" income category (₹77,001 to ₹127,000), closely followed by 35.56% in the "Semi-medium" category (₹27,001 to ₹77,000).
 The "High" income group (₹127,001 and above) represented 18.89% of the sample.
 The smallest segment was the "Low" income group (up to ₹27,000), comprising only 7.78% of respondents.
 Similarly Panchani (2014) studied producer company and concluded that majority of the sample farmers had annual income of Rs.50000/- to Rs.100000/-.
 This distribution indicates that the sample is primarily composed of individuals with moderate economic resources.

 3.2 Association between personal, socio-economic and psychological characteristics of farmers and their attitude towards FPO: